top of page

 Please be reminded that Happy Days opens at 7am.
 Educators will not allow any child to enter the centre before 7am.

 We close at 6pm.
 Parents must collect their child before 5:55pm as this time will allow staff to close the centre and go home to their own families on time.
-A late fee of $2 per minute will be applied to your account for any late pick-ups.
+A late fee of $15 per 15 minute Block (eg if you are 5 minutes late you will be charged the $15) will be applied to your account for any late pick-ups.
 To ensure this doesn't occur please have an emergency contact on standby to pick up your child.

 What we got up to last month...